 Completed: July 2006, for Midwinter Coronation

 Inspiration: The gown is based on a large number of French images from around the 1570s.
 Where I lacked details I turned to Patterns of Fashion and English portraits showing French style gowns.
-I'll put the details up here when I have organised my screeds of notes into some semblance of order.

 There really is something about making one of your dream gowns using fabric that was carefully hoarded for six or seven years.
 Especially when you find the perfect silk brocade to match it with.